topfunky/r-tennis-win-probability/README.md

 - Split `match_id` on `-` to get year, player 1, player 2, etc.
 - Need to mutate initials of each player and store in fields for player 1 and player 2 so `Serving` is meaningful (`IS` for `Iga_Swiatek`)
-- Match doesn't have a final frame but ends with `PtWinner` after last record for each match
-- Winner of the final point is the winner of the match (player `1` or `2` in `PtWinner`)
-- Records are numbered by point (approximately 100 per match)
+- Records are numbered by point `Pts` (approximately 100 per match)
 - `Set1` and `Set2` are sets won by player 1 or two
 - Same for `Gm1` and `Gm2`
 - `Pts` needs to be split on `-` to find points for each player
+- Probably needs a final frame for the end of the game when one player has 100% win probability
+- Could extend the model for points (currently uses games and sets)
+- Need to add reference lines for games or sets.